civiform/docs/docs/contributor-guide/developer-guide/getting-started.md

 * Ensure `civiform-server` and `sources` are selected in second and third column,
 * Click on + on the right handside to add all folders under civiform except "server" to the content roots

+If you still have trouble getting some symbols to show (such as `routes` packages), try the following:

+1. Go to Preferences, then "Languages and Frameworks", then "Scala".
+2. Switch Error Highlighting from "Built-in" to "Compiler".

 #### Configuring VSCode

 **Setup**